We Put The Creeds on Trial

 Cascione: Why?

-Judge Schnelz: Because that’s the definition of synergism.
+Judge Schnelz: Because thats the definition of synergism.

 Cascione: How?